AkashDev23/portfolio/README.md

 # Portfolio
 I'am trying to make a portfolio website whose design can be found in  this link.
 Try to make things as shown in this design.
+Don't do anything extra.
+Please stick to the design.

 https://www.figma.com/file/Rlmq8uhwQeLUuQiuTO4JWC/Untitled?type=design&node-id=0%3A1&t=2AB4XEGngFooHulb-1